andsmedeiros/uevloop/README.md

  #### Signals and relay initialisation

-To use signals, the programmer must first define what signals will be available in a particular relay, then create the relay bound to this events.
+To use signals, the programmer must first define what signals will be available in a particular relay, then create the relay bound to this signals.

 To be initialised, the relay must have access to the system's internal pools and queues.
 The programmer will also need to supply it a buffer of [linked lists](#linked-lists), where listeners will be stored.